 Females who have a dysfunctional pituitary gland or do not have one are injected with this substance.
 A malfunctioning pituitary gland does not produce enough Gonadotropins while a missing pituitary gland fails to supply this important hormone to the body.
 Many advanced reproductive technologies like In-vitro fertilization (IVF) and intrauterine insemination (IUI) use Gonadotropins as a part of their treatment.
 As compared to fertility pills, they are found to be much more effective in their capability to ovaries in women where there is an imbalance of FSH and LH hormones.

 4. Clomid Medication

 Women who are trying to conceive but cannot do so since they are dealing with unexplained fertility can benefit from yoga.
-Here are a few easy-to-do poses which can prove to be useful:
+Here are a few easy-to-do poses that can prove to be useful:

 1. Simple Twist

 Sit on the mat with legs crossed before you and place your right palm behind you with the base touching your buttocks.
 Push your palm downwards to give the spine a stretch.
 While inhaling deeply, keep your left hand on your right knee.
 As you slowly exhale, twist your body towards the right beginning with the waist, then chest, shoulder and neck.

 Assume a comfortable standing position with your feet apart and hands on the thighs for support.
 While bending your knees, slowly lower your buttocks downwards.
 Engage the fingers and palms of both hands together in front of the heart.
 Then using your elbows, try to spread your knees apart.

 Sit on a yoga mat and keep your heels and soles together.
 Bring your feet close to your body and place your hands on the top of your feet.
 Keep your eyes closed, while focusing on the organs in your pelvic area.
 You will feel the rush of blood towards the pelvis after which you should gradually relax those internal muscles in the pelvic region.